Do you want to make custom fields searchable in WordPress?

 Once you’ve done that, click on the ‘Engines’ tab.
 Here, you’ll see different sections where you can configure how SearchWP searches your posts, pages, and media.

-To get started, simply scroll to the section where you want to add searchable custom fields.
-In our images, we’re adding custom fields to a site’s posts, but the steps will be exactly the same no matter what content type you’re working with.
+To get started, simply scroll to the section where you want to start searching custom fields.
+In our images, we’re adding custom fields to the Posts section, but the steps will be exactly the same no matter what content type you’re working with.

 In your chosen section, find the ‘Add/Remove Attributes’ button and give it a click.